muratk5n/thirdwave/en/2022/02/h2-coal.md

 CO2 capture almost eliminates SOx emissions and also reduces NOx emissions..

-Levelised costs of electricity (LCOE) and CO 2 avoidance cost (CAC) are shown [below].
+Levelised costs of electricity (LCOE) and CO2 avoidance cost (CAC) are shown [below].
 The costs of the IGCC plants are higher than those of the pulverised coal combustion plants, mainly because of higher capital costs and higher fixed operating and maintenance (O+M) costs, particularly maintenance costs...